ValerioRocca/TPC-DS-with-SparkSQL/README.md

 To install these tools and technologies, follow the instructions provided by the respective tool's official documentation or download from the specified versions to ensure compatibility and successful execution of the benchmark analysis.

+###Note: Be careful with Spark instalation in terms of Java version adn Scala version and environment variables setting.
+The documentation and steps to follow could be found in https://spark.apache.org/docs/latest/.

 ## Usage

 TODO user guide